 Former U.S. Representative John Barrows tried on simulation gloves developed by researchers at Georgia Institute of Technology to experience what it is like to perform simple tasks when you have rheumatoid arthritis.
 Watch this video to see how he did.

 Lupus patient Shanelle Gabriel shares her experience being diagnosed with lupus and how working with a rheumatologist has not only helped her manage her disease but unlock new passions in life and remain active.

 Alexa Sutherland was diagnosed with juvenile rheumatoid arthritis when she was 15 months old.
 She and her mom discuss how life was growing up with rheumatic disease and her hopes for the future.

-Christine Schwab shares how she felt when she was first diagnosed with rheumatoid arthritis, the hope that working with a rheumatologist gave her, and going in remission thanks to a research trial she was able to participate in through her rheumatologist.
+Christine Schwab shares how she felt when she was first diagnosed with rheumatoid arthritis, the hope that working with a rheumatologist gave her, and going into remission thanks to a research trial she was able to participate in through her rheumatologist.

 Michael Taffe talks about how rheumatoid arthritis and lupus (two common inflammatory rheumatic diseases) took him from being an active skier and golfer to someone who struggled with simple tasks like walking, getting out of a car, and holding a coffee cup.
 Fortunately, Michael was referred to a rheumatologist, who he says, "makes all the difference in the world," and has been successfully managing his diseases for years.